ambray/ASM-Course/asm_slides/introduction_section_1.rst

 =============

 * Determines the order bytes appear in memory
-* Big Endian puts the most significant value on the right (e.g., the memory address: 0x10203040 would appear as: 0x10 0x20 0x30 0x40)
+* Big Endian stores the most significant (or biggest) value first
+	+ the memory address: 0x10203040 would appear as: 0x10 0x20 0x30 0x40
-* Little Endian puts the most significant value on the left (e.g., the memory address: 0x10203040 would appear as: 0x40 0x30 0x20 0x10)
+* Little Endian puts the least significant (or little) value first
+	+ the memory address: 0x10203040 would appear as: 0x40 0x30 0x20 0x10

 ----